EDSAC Project Organisation

 We would also like to acknowledge the following companies for their cooperation and assistance.

-- Teversham Engineering, Cambridge - sheet metal work
+- Teversham Engineering, Cambridge - sheet metal design and production

 The EDSAC Replica Project Team

-The EDSAC reconstruction will be built entirely by volunteers, apart from some specialist work such as sheet metalwork which will be done commercially.
+The EDSAC reconstruction is being built entirely by volunteers, apart from some specialist work such as sheet metalwork which is being done semi-commercially.

 The project's technical leader is Chris Burton who lead the team that built the replica of the Manchester 'Baby' machine.